wayfair/hussar/readme.md

      The HHVM team has done a great job reimplementing PHP functionality, but there are still [a number of incompatibilities][incompatibilities] beyond the two described above, and often projects use third-party code that can clutter reports.
-The script adds any files under the `stubs/` directory to the `auto_prepend.php` script so that these objects are always defined.
+When present, the script adds `require_once` statements for all files under the `stubs/` directory to the `auto_prepend.php` script so that these objects are always defined.

    * **Runtime defined state:**